Quercetin has powerful antioxidant properties and may help protect against certain health conditions, including heart disease.

 8. Lowering high blood pressure

-The natural antioxidants found in fruits and vegetables can be very beneficial when consumed as part of a balanced and nutritious diet.
+The natural antioxidants found in fruits and vegetables can be beneficial when consumed as part of a balanced and nutritious diet.

 Quercetin is a flavonoid found in fruit and vegetables.
 It has a wide range of benefits, which people can get by including a variety of fruit and vegetables in their diet.